pico2/Arianrhod/Source/sources/cpython/Doc/library/os.rst

 .. function:: writev(fd, buffers)

-   Write the contents of *buffers* to file descriptor *fd*, where *buffers* is an arbitrary sequence of buffers.
+   Write the contents of *buffers* to file descriptor *fd*. *buffers* must be a sequence of :term:`bytes-like objects <bytes-like object>`.
-   Returns the total number of bytes written.
+   :func:`~os.writev` writes the contents of each object to the file descriptor and returns the total number of bytes written.

    Availability: Unix.